plattebasintimelapse/ccp/docs/editing.md

 #### DIRECTORY - app/images/ & app/media

 We do not push media files to our repository, so as to protect access to them.
-Because of this, we have a separte Dropbox folder called `ccp-media` for all of these things.
+Because of this, we have a separate Dropbox folder called `ccp-media` for all of these things.

 You do need to make sure you are always uploading images to the Dropbox folder as well.
-So that way, all editors can use them in their local version of the site.
+So that way all editors can use them in their local version of the site.

 Be sure to **copy** files from the Dropbox folder into the appropriate folder in your local version when beginning work.
 Otherwise you'll have unlinked media.